oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A device object represents a physical device in the system that supports Level-Zero.

-- The application may query the number devices supported by a driver, and their respective handles, using ::${x}DeviceGet.
+- The application may query the number devices supported by a driver, and their respective handles, using ${x}DeviceGet.
-- Device objects are read-only, global constructs. i.e. Multiple calls to ::${x}DeviceGet will return identical device handles.
+- Device objects are read-only, global constructs. i.e. Multiple calls to ${x}DeviceGet will return identical device handles.
 - A device handle is primarily used during creation and management of resources that are specific to a device.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.
 - Device may expose sub-devices that allow finer-grained control of physical or logical partitions of a device.